xcsilverio7/FIFA-22-Data-Analysis/FIFA.md

 Xavier Silverio
 2024-02-12

-This is my analysis of the FIFA 2022 Data set.
-The dataset was found on sportsstatistics.com, a website created by Thomas Nielsen.
+This is my analysis of the FIFA 2022 Data set found on sportsstatistics.com, a website created by Thomas Nielsen.
 Created on June 16, 2022, the data contains player statistics from the video game FIFA 22.
 ``` r